-It is an honor to and serve as the Owner of Yoga Branch.
+It is an honor to teach and serve as the Owner of Yoga Branch.
 I am devoted to the well-being and vibrant health of our community of students.
-I teach several public yoga classes per week and am currently training promising student teachers in my Annual Yoga Teacher Training Program, ‘Roots and Wings’ which is a nationally registered school with Yoga Alliance.
+I teach several public yoga classes per week and train promising student teachers in my Annual Yoga Teacher Training Program, ‘Roots and Wings’ which is a nationally registered school with Yoga Alliance.

 Since 1999, I have gathered more than 10,000 hours of experience teaching yoga and have loved every minute of it!
 Teaching students to understand and benefit from yoga is my passion.
 My enthusiasm is contagious so look out... if you come experience my class, you'll be glad you did.
 My teaching style incorporates inspiration from nature & the beauty of the outdoors, poetry, daily life experiences as well as from years of studying eastern philosophy and various styles of Hatha Yoga with many renowned teachers.
 The gratitude I feel towards all of my teachers is immense.
 In addition to my degrees in Education and in Political Science, I have completed many yoga trainings including an Ashtanga program with Master, Tim Miller in 2001 and I am officially designated an Anusara-Inspired instructor by founder, John Friend with whom I have studied for 9 years.

 I am the founder of Vista’s first yoga studio which I ran from 2001-2006 and then sold in order to spend more time with my new baby son.
 It is a pleasure to now share the responsibilities and joys of running a successful studio with all of the wonderful staff and teachers who share their talents with our cherished students at Yoga Branch.